-These recommendations should be considered as a contribution in the efforts towards standardizing data disclosure under EITI Requirements, and need to be tested with future EITI reporting to identify issues with data collection under the headings as categorized in this report.
-In December (2015) the EITI Board decided to form a Technical Working Group to develop data standards for consideration by the EITI Board.
+These recommendations should be considered as a first step towards standardizing data reporting under EITI Requirements, and need to be tested with future EITI reporting to identify issues with data collection under the headings as categorized in this report.

-The research team would recommend a step by step approach to this, starting with a specific set of EITI Requirements, across a number of countries.
+We would recommend a step by step approach to this, starting with a specific set of Requirements, across a number of countries.
 This will allow the EITI secretariat to develop a set of comparable statistics for various reporting entities, as well as start constructing guidelines for EITI implementers.

 The following EITI Requirements are recommended for the first phase of this exercise, as the research team considers these to be the core of an EITI Country Report.
-Also, given the review of EITI reports, we believe these will be the easiest to standardize, as the most consistent data tends to be collected in these categories across Country Reports.
+Also, given the review of EITI reports, we believe that these will be the easiest to standardize, as the most consistent data tends to be collected in these categories across Country Reports.
 These figures are more likely to lend themselves to cross-country comparisons, such as;

-- Overview of extractive industries
+- Overview of extractive industries.

-- Contribution of extractive industries to the economy
+- Contribution of extractive industries to the economy.

-- Production data
+- Production Data.

-- Revenue streams.
+- Revenue Streams.